“Sanctify them in the truth; Your word is truth.” John 17:17

 The MacArthur Bible Commentary

-Bible Dictionaries: Bible dictionaries define people, places, and things in the scriptures.
+Bible Dictionaries: Bible dictionaries define people, places, and things in the Scriptures.
 These can also be purchased as hard copies or digital copies.

-Exhaustive Concordance: In an exhaustive concordance every word in the Bible is listed alphabetically with scripture references and numbers keyed to Hebrew and Greek dictionaries.
+Exhaustive Concordance: In an exhaustive concordance every word in the Bible is listed alphabetically with Scripture references and numbers keyed to Hebrew and Greek dictionaries.
 A concordance can be used to find verses when you can only remember a word or two.
-It can also be used to study topics or find out how often and where particular words are used in scripture.
+It can also be used to study topics or find out how often and where particular words are used in the Bible.
 A well-known concordance is the Strong’s Exhaustive Concordance.
 If you have access to an online Bible, Bible software, or a Bible app, the Search feature can be used in a similar way.

 Interlinear: An interlinear shows Hebrew and Greek texts together with the English translation and Strong’s numbers.
 (The Strong’s numbers refer the reader to the Hebrew and Greek dictionaries in the Strong’s Exhaustive Concordance.
 The dictionaries give definitions and origins of the Hebrew and Greek words.)
 Online Bibles, Bible software, and apps sometimes have an interlinear option.

 New Testament Word Pictures by A.T.
 Robertson: Information about Greek words and usage in the New Testament.

 Nave’s Topical Bible: Lists various topics and words of Scripture and provides the verse references to find them in the Bible.
 This can be very helpful when doing a topical study.

 Systematic Theology books/sets – A deeper exploration of theology, anthropology, soteriology, and eschatology.